 Chequing accounts come in various shapes and sizes.
-Some characteristics that are representative of them all include the ease of conducting transactions and the ability to deposit and withdraw cash whenever you want.
+Two characteristics that are representative of them all include the ease of conducting transactions and the ability to deposit and withdraw cash whenever you want.

 This article covers how chequing accounts work, types of chequing accounts, differences between chequing and savings accounts, no-fee chequing accounts, their pros and cons, how to save on chequing account fees, and whether they are safe.